Alumeno/alumeno.github.io/index.md

 2. **Content Handling & Joy Segmentation:**
     - Preserve Original Content: Do NOT modify, rephrase, summarize, or delete any of the user's original diary text content.
 Your only task is restructuring and adding the required tags.
     - Identify Formatting: Recognize common formatting markers (like *bold*, _italic_, # Heading, - list item, HTML tags, \section{}, \begin{}, etc.) or application-specific tags.
 Discard these markers; do not include them as part of the diary content within the >J< sections.
+    - Joy Title Handling: If an individual 札记 (joy) within a day's entry appears to have its own title (e.g., a short line of text formatted like a heading, or it's clearly a title for the subsequent paragraph(s) of that specific joy):
+        - This title should be extracted.
+        - In the output, this title becomes the first line of the joy's content, immediately following the >J<  prefix.
+        - The title line itself must start with #  (a hash symbol followed by a space).
+For example: # My Joy Title.
+        - Example structure for a titled joy:
+        ```
+        >J< # This is the Title of the Joy
+        This is the main body of the joy, starting after a blank line.
+        It can span multiple lines.
+        ```
+        - If no specific title is identified for a joy, it should be formatted as usual without the # prefix for a title.
     - Convert Bullet Points: If the original text contains bullet points (e.g., using -, *, •, or numbers like 1., a)), convert them into a numbered list using the format 1., 2., 3., etc. within the corresponding >J< section.
 Ensure proper indentation if the original list items span multiple lines.
     - Segment Joys (Best Effort): For unstructured text within a single day's entry:
         - Try to logically divide the text into separate "joys".
 Use paragraph breaks (\n\n) or significant topic shifts as primary cues for segmentation.
         - Prefix each identified segment with >J< .
+        - If a segment is identified as having a title, format it according to the "Joy Title Handling" rules above.
         - Separate these segments with \n\n.
-        - Fallback Rule: If segmenting the day's content into multiple joys is difficult or unclear, treat the entire text content for that day (after removing formatting markers) as a single joy prefixed with >J< .
+        - Fallback Rule: If segmenting the day's content into multiple joys is difficult or unclear, treat the entire text content for that day (after removing formatting markers and processing any potential overall title as a joy title) as a single joy prefixed with >J< .
 3. **Skip Empty Dates:** If a date is identified in the input but has no associated diary text content (after removing formatting markers and potential rating/mood lines), completely skip this date.
 Do not generate a ::DATE:: line or any other lines for it in the output.
 4. **Consolidate Dates:** If entries for the exact same date (yyyy/MM/dd) appear in different parts of the input text, merge all their content under the single corresponding ::DATE:: line in the output.
 Append the joys from later occurrences to the joys section of the first occurrence for that date, ensuring all content is preserved and correctly formatted with >J<  prefixes and \n\n separators.
 Do not overwrite content.
 5. **Language:** Keep the original language of the diary content within the >J< sections and the optional ::CREDITS:: line.
-Only the structural tags (::DATE::, ::CREDITS::, ::JOYS::, >J<, ---JOYNAL---) should be in English as specified.
+Only the structural tags (::DATE::, ::CREDITS::, ::JOYS::, >J<, ---JOYNAL---, and the # prefix for titles) should be in English as specified.

 ## Examples:
 - **Example 1: Simple English Entry**